Skip to main content

 Shared / long-lived (later, if Noēsis becomes central)

-• Centralize base path: /var/noesis/runs/<service>/<date>/... or a mounted volume/S3 prefix.
+• Centralize base path: /var/noesis/episodes/<service>/<date>/... or a mounted volume/S3 prefix.

 • Add retention: keep N latest per service, and “golden” episodes (evals, interesting failures) tagged for longer.